apache/arrow/docs/source/cpp/streaming_execution.rst

 ----------

 ``filter`` operation, as the name suggests, provides an option to define data filtering criteria.
-It selects rows matching a given expression.
-Filters can be written using :class:`arrow::compute::Expression`.
+It selects rows where the given expression evaluates to true.
+Filters can be written using :class:`arrow::compute::Expression`, and the expression should have a return type of boolean.
 For example, if we wish to keep rows where the value of column ``b`` is greater than 3,  then we can use the following expression.

 Filter example: